JoinCODED/EP-Dart/04_conditions/03_switch.md

 }
 ```

-So we start by adding the `switch` keyword, and between parenthesis we write the variable that we want to check, in out case, we need to check the value of `day`.
+So we start by adding the `switch` keyword, and between parenthesis we write the variable that we want to check, in our case, we need to check the value of `day`.

-The we open a set of curly braces and we start listing our cases:
+Then we open a set of curly braces and we start listing our cases:

 ```dart
 void main() {